EasyEngine/easyengine/README.md

  * [cron command](https://github.com/EasyEngine/cron-command/)
  * [shell command](https://github.com/EasyEngine/shell-command/)

-Note: :warning: EasyEngine will currently only run with root privileges.
+> :warning: Note: EasyEngine will currently only run with root privileges.
 You can run `ee help`, `ee help site` and `ee help site create` to get all the details about the various commands and subcommands that you can run.

 ## Development

-Development of easyengine is done entirely on GitHub.
+Development of EasyEngine is done entirely on GitHub.

 We've used [wp-cli](https://github.com/wp-cli/wp-cli/) framework as a base and built EasyEngine on top of it.

-This repo contains main core of easyengine (the framework).
+This repo contains main core of EasyEngine (the framework).
 All top level commands(except `ee cli`) i.e. `ee site`, `ee shell` have their own repos.

 Currently we have following commands which are bundled by default in EasyEngine: